christhompsongoogle/index-convert-and-upload/README.md

 firebase deploy --only firestore:indexes

 ## Transform emulator json to firestore.indexes.json in combine_indexes.ts
+As a proof of concept run

+curl http://127.0.0.1:8080/emulator/v1/projects/ctfirestoreindexes:indexUsage?database=projects/ctfirestoreindexes/databases/\(default\) > emulator_index_dump.json
+npm run convertTofirestoreIndexesJson

-As a proof of concept run `npm run start2`.
-Some additional work is required to replace firestore.indexes.json with the new code.
+This will print out the new json file.
+Some additional work is required to replace firestore.indexes.json with the new json.

 ## Transform notes in combine_indexes.ts
 removes __name__